automatictester/crypto-exp/readme.md

   - Add enough information to the ciphertext to ensure receiver can reconstruct the nonce - IV doesn't need to be sent
   - Main benefit is reduced message expansion than with random IV

+**Design considerations**

+A. If the cryptographic library can generate the IV, it is less error prone to use it instead of generating IV yourself.

 ### Nonce

 Overview: